 - Certified check or money order made out to the Department of Public Safety for required fees (fees listed at “Learn more…” link below)

 Jackson, MS 39046

-National Guard Association of Mississippi State Sponsored Life Insurance (SSLI): SSLI provides term life insurance exclusively for actively serving members of the Mississippi National Guard and their dependents.
+National Guard Association of Mississippi, State Sponsored Life Insurance (SSLI): SSLI, offered through the National Guard Association of Mississippi, provides term life insurance exclusively for Service members serving in the Mississippi National Guard and their Families.
 Current members of the Mississippi National Guard are automatically protected with $1,000 of SSLI at no charge.

 The Basic program provides financial protection in the event of death.
-It also provides coverage for Spouses and/or Children, at an affordable monthly cost.
+It also provides coverage for Spouses and Children, at an affordable monthly cost.

-The Enhanced program can provide additional group term life insurance for members and Spouses.
+The Enhanced program can provide additional group term life insurance for Service members and Spouses.

 Who is eligible for SSLI?
 Mississippi National Guard Service members and their dependents are eligible for coverage.

 Service members can apply online by using the National Guard Association of Mississippi, Online Life Insurance Enrollment Form or they can mail a completed Mississippi National Guard, State Sponsored Life Insurance (SSLI) Enrollment Form to: